PuZZleDucK/NameSorterAssessment/readme.md

 I have presented my submission as a class library called ```NameSorter``` in the ```Libs``` directory of a mock ```OpenPractice``` framework.
 The NameSorter library has a demonstration command line interface for user exploration and extensive unit, integration and stress testing.

 I have developed and tested the project on Ubuntu 17.10.
-It has also been tested Ubuntu 14.04 and Windows Visual Studio 2017 by Continuious Integration servers on Semaphore, Travis and AppVeyor.
+It has also been tested Ubuntu 14.04 and Windows Visual Studio 2017 by Continuous Integration servers on [Semaphore](https://semaphoreci.com/puzzleduck/namesorterassessment), [Travis](https://travis-ci.org/PuZZleDucK/NameSorterAssessment/) and [AppVeyor](https://ci.appveyor.com/project/PuZZleDucK/namesorterassessment).

-The project was developed using test driven development which can be easily observed by viewing the Semaphore CI history where I pushed every failing test before proceeding to develop the solution.
+The project was developed using test driven development which can be easily observed by viewing the [Semaphore CI history](https://semaphoreci.com/puzzleduck/namesorterassessment) where I pushed every failing test before proceeding to develop the solution.

 ## Getting the "Open Practice" project

-To build your own version of OpenPractice and all the associated libraries such as NameSort you will need to download the source code with the following commands:
+To build your own version of **OpenPractice** and all the associated libraries such as **NameSort** you will need to download the source code with the following commands:

 ```sh
 git clone https://github.com/PuZZleDucK/NameSorterAssessment